-NON-PARTICIPATION IN P.E.
-AND RECESS
+NON-PARTICIPATION IN P.E., RECESS AND SPORTS

-Clear, written instructions from parents/guardians for medical reasons must be presented to PPCS for students to be limited in P.E. and recess activities.
-For any limitations involving 3 or more days, a medical professional's note will be required.
+Clear, written instructions from parents/guardians for medical reasons must be presented to the PPCS Office for students to be limited in P.E. and recess activities.
+Any such limitations will be enforced for P.E., recess, and sports practices.
+For any limitations involving more than 3 consecutive days, a medical professional's note or referral to the School Nurse or the appropriate administrator for extension is required.